Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 **What can the Excel Classic add-in do that the Excel365 add-in cannot?**

 - work with version of Spira older than 6.3.0.1
 - work with versions of Excel pre Excel 2015
-- add new custom lists values
-- import and export test step custom properties

-**NOTE** Excel Classic can create test runs.
-This functionality is in the [SpiraPlan TestRunner](../../Unit-Testing-Integration/Using-Test-Runner-For-Excel) Excel 365 addin, and not the Excel 365 import/export addin.
+**NOTE** The classic version of our Excel importer can create test runs.
+Please refer to the [SpiraPlan TestRunner](../../Unit-Testing-Integration/Using-Test-Runner-For-Excel) for Excel 365 add-in to use these functionalities in our new generation of add-ins.